 DIFFERENCES BETWEEN A JOINT STOCK COMPANY AND A LIMITED LIABILITY COMPANY

-The following are some of the more important differences and similarities between a Joint Stock Company and a Limited Liability Company under Turkish laws :
+The following are some of the most important differences between a Joint Stock Company and a Limited Liability Company under Turkish laws :

-• Limited Liability Company shareholders, unlike Joint Stock Company shareholders, may be jointly liable for amounts owed by the Limited Liability Company to government authorities for taxes, duties and charges which cannot be collected from the Company.
-The liability of the shareholders will be proportional with their capital contribution but is not limited to the amount they contributed.
+• Limited Liability Company shareholders, unlike Joint Stock Company shareholders, may be liable for amounts owed by the Limited Liability Company to government authorities for taxes, duties and charges without any limitation with proportion to their capital contribution if the company cannot make the required payments (i.e., their liability in this respect is not limited to their own capital contribution).